-- The maternal fetal medicine center has an experienced team with expertise in advanced aspects of maternal-fetal medicine.
+- We have an experienced team with expertise in advanced aspects of maternal-fetal medicine.
 Our team is part of a large research center that participates in some of the most important maternal-fetal studies in progress.

-- The maternal-fetal medicine physicians and nurses provide consultations and prenatal care for pregnant women with medical, surgical, or obstetric complications.
+- We provide consultations and prenatal care for pregnant women with medical, surgical, or obstetric complications.

-- The center is also a place where women with normal or high risk pregnancies are sent for screening using state-of the art diagnostic ultrasound, antenatal tests of fetal well-being, genetic counseling, and a variety of screening and monitoring tests for high-risk pregnancies.
+- Women with normal or high risk pregnancies come here for screening using state-of the art diagnostic ultrasound, antenatal tests of fetal well-being, genetic counseling, and a variety of screening and monitoring tests for high-risk pregnancies.

-- The maternal-fetal medicine physicians and specially-trained technicians screen for abnormalities in the fetus and placenta, and provide treatment when available.
+- We screen for abnormalities in the fetus and placenta, and provide treatment when available.

-- Specially trained genetic counselors assess patients for their individual risks of inherited disease and advise parents about risk factors and potential treatment options.
+- Our specially trained genetic counselors assess babies for their individual risks of inherited disease and advise parents about risk factors and potential treatment options.
 These counselors also help families connect to community resources and support groups.

 - Women with high risk pregnancies may also be screened and enrolled in numerous research studies that are currently underway.

-- The maternal-fetal medicine staff cares for roughly 17,500 patients per year, many of whom come to satellite clinics in Salt Lake.
+- Our maternal-fetal medicine staff cares for roughly 17,500 patients per year, many of whom come to satellite clinics in Salt Lake.